learn-co-curriculum/phase-3-ruby-oo-self-cash-register-lab/README.md

 # Object Oriented Cash Register

 ## Description

-We're going to create an Object Oriented Cash Register than can add items of varying quantities and prices, calculate discounts, and keep track of what's been added to it.
+We're going to create an Object Oriented Cash Register that can add items of varying quantities and prices, calculate discounts, and keep track of what's been added to it.

 ## Instructions